joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/10/us/politics/trump-memos-russia-investigation.html

 **D.C.-Area Airport to Close for 3 Hours for Grand Prix Event**\
-`The Federal Aviation Administration has imposed other closures at Reagan National Airport over events marking the 250th anniversary of the nation’s founding.`\
+`The Federal Aviation Administration has imposed other closures at Reagan National Airport over events for the 250th anniversary of the nation’s founding.`\
 https://www.nytimes.com/2026/08/10/us/politics/reagan-airport-closure-grand-prix.html

 **Taiwan Tested How It Might Cope if China Disrupted Its Communications**\